 Recognize your perceptions, become aware of them, own them.
 Notice the language that you use to describe a situation that you don’t particularly like, for example, perhaps someone is stepping on your toes or somehow imposing on you.
 Listen to your words as you describe this situation.
 Do you sound like a victim?
 Sometimes a simple recognition is enough to change everything.
 Another example is the first time I heard myself say to my children, “Because I said so.”
 “Oh, my gosh, I sound just like my parents!”
 Awareness.
 If you want the external world to change, you must change your internal reality - change your mind, change your perceptions.

-Ask yourself: what is this “thing” that I’m seeing in the world reflecting back to me?
+Ask yourself: this “thing” I see in the world - what is it reflecting back to me?
 What does it show me about myself?
 If you notice someone around you who is very judging, ask yourself, “Am I judging?
 How am I judging?”
 Maybe you don’t judge in the same way or to the same degree or even the same kinds of things, but if you see judgement, you definitely have judgement.